rtmdrr/DeepComparison/README.md

 hyperparameter configurations and random seeds.
 This code implements a method for comparing between two score distributions based on a measure of "almost stochastic dominance".

-Details about the implementation and theoretical justifications is described in our paper: .
+Details about the implementation and theoretical justifications is described in our paper: Deep Dominance - How to properly compare deep neural models.

 ## Getting Started